Cookie Dough Brownies are best part of cookies and brownies all in one!

 - 1 cup softened unsalted butter

-- ¼ cup water [you can use milk if you want, but I like leaving these out at room temperature]
+- 1/4 cup water , but I like leaving these out at room temperature]

 - 2 teaspoons vanilla extract